seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O Cleopatra! thou art taken, queen:

 **CLEOPATRA**
-Quick, quick, good hands.
+Quick, quick, good hands. /

-*Drawing a dagger*
+*\[Drawing a dagger]*

 **PROCULEIUS**
-Hold, worthy lady, hold:
+/ Hold, worthy lady, hold:

 *Seizes and disarms her*

 Do not yourself such wrong, who are in this
-Relieved, but not betray'd.
+Relieved, but not betray'd. /

 **CLEOPATRA**
-What, of death too,
+/ What, of death too,
-That rids our dogs of languish?
+That rids our dogs of languish? /

 **PROCULEIUS**
-Cleopatra,
+/ Cleopatra,
 Do not abuse my master's bounty by
 The undoing of yourself: let the world see
 His nobleness well acted, which your death
-Will never let come forth.
+Will never let come forth. /

 **CLEOPATRA**
-Where art thou, death?
+/ Where art thou, death?
 Come hither, come! come, come, and take a queen
 Worthy many babes and beggars!